Oh no! Look what my 5-year-old found at the bottom of his toy box! Here we go again! sigh…

 However, there was one small sentence in the book that hit me: “Your job, as parents, is to help these children get what they missed…” Then the study guide expanded on this concept about “Returning to the Beginning” discussing how children may actually be required to “go backwards” in order to move forward.
 When I read the illustration about the older adoptee wanting hot tea with her mom many times a day and her mom’s comparison to bottles and sippy cups, it struck a chord with me.

-Although we received our Stinkpot as an 8-month-old foster baby, do we need to somehow go backward and makeup for those first 8 months of neglect?
+Although we received our child as an 8-month-old foster baby, do we need to somehow go backward and makeup for those first 8 months of neglect?

-On Monday night, Stinkpot had another horrible episode.
+One night, our child had another horrible episode.
 He wanted to go outside and play football but was refusing to eat supper.
 He even attempted to throw his plate across the room.
 FosterDad was clearly in discipline mode.
 I intervened with another approach.

-As I scooped him up in my lap, he first fought me, but in a soft baby-toned voice, I began saying: “Oh!
+As I scooped my little one up in my lap, he first fought me, but in a soft baby-toned voice, I began saying: “Oh!
 My little baby needs to eat supper, but this food is for big kids.
 Let’s mash this up and put a bib on this baby!
 Oh, here’s a bite.
 Open wide, baby…”

 Would you believe, he began playing like he was a baby and anxiously took bite after bite until he was done?
 Then he got down and went outside to throw the football with Daddy.

 Then the next night again, he was throwing a fit about wanting some candy, but we had Pediasure for him to drink.
 I picked up the squirt bottle it was in, acting like it was a bottle, and put my child in my lap in the rocking chair.
 “Oh, look at this baby needing his bottle!”
 He drank it quickly and the evening went well after all that drama.

 This is nuts!
 But it’s working!